 Step Content 1 For each switch (except the root bridge), the port that receives the optimal BPDU is chosen as the root port of the switch.
 The switch calculates a designated port BPDU for each ports according to the root port BPDU and root port path cost.
-The ID of the root bridge is replaced with that of the root port.
-2 Root path cost is replaced with the sum of the root path cost of the root port BPDU and the path cost corresponding the root port.
-The ID of the designated bridge is replaced with that of the switch itself.
-The ID of the designated port is replaced with the port ID itself.
+2 The ID of the root bridge is replaced with that of the root port.
+Root path cost is replaced with the sum of the root path cost of the root port BPDU and the path cost corresponding the root port.